 Botides Easter Custom | Corfu | The Flying Claypots

-Botides is an Easter custom that takes place at the celebration of the "Early Resurrection" in Corfu, during which the Corfiotes throw down large clay pots (named botides) to smash on the street pavement.
+Botides is one of Corfu Easter celebrations that takes place on the day of the "Early Resurrection", during which the Corfiotes throw down large clay pots (named botides - Corfu Easter Pot Throwing) to smash on the street pavement.
 The pots have a narrow spout and two handles on the side, they are tied with red ribbons and they are filled with water, while the balconies and windows of the houses in the old town are decorated with a red cloth.

-There are also assumptions that the custom anticipates the Resurrection of Jesus, celebrated that same night, to commemorate King David's phrase: "Thou shalt dash them in pieces like a potter's vessel" (Psalm 2:9).
-In both cases, the breaking of the jugs symbolizes the removal of misfortune, which is why even today the people of Corfu and many visitors of the island take the pieces of the broken "booties" to their homes, to bring them good luck and prosperity.
+There are also assumptions that Corfu Easter Pot Throwing anticipates the Resurrection of Jesus, celebrated that same night, to commemorate King David's phrase: "Thou shalt dash them in pieces like a potter's vessel" (Psalm 2:9).
+In both cases, the breaking of the pots symbolizes the removal of misfortune, which is why even today the people of Corfu and many visitors of the island take the pieces of the broken "booties" to their homes, to bring them good luck and prosperity.